ryancraigmartin/ryancraigmartin/README.md

 I am fascinated by the technologies and the people behind the services and applications we interface with day to day.
 I continue to stay up to date by teaching myself new tech and best practices by using online resources including Lynda/LinkedIn Learning, Scrimba, FreeCodeCamp, FrontEndMasters, Udemy, Egghead.io, and Youtube of course.
 </details>

-I'm a self-taught sound designer, audio engineer, disk jockey, and record collector with a deep interest in podcasts as a creative digital medium.

 Send me an InMail or an email to contact@ryanmartin.io 📬.

 I look forward to connecting with you! 😄